codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/072.php

 .. note:: The ``getFilters()`` method returns only the filters defined for the specific route.
-     It does not include global filters or those specified in configuration files.
+     It does not include global filters or those specified in the **app/Config/Filters.php** file.